nanoporetech/modkit/book/src/advanced_usage.md

 Usage: modkit update-tags [OPTIONS] <IN_BAM> <OUT_BAM>

 Arguments:
-  <IN_BAM>   BAM file to update modified base tags in.
+  <IN_BAM>   BAM to update modified base tags in.
+Can be a path to a file or one of `-` or `stdin`
+             to specify a stream from standard input.
-  <OUT_BAM>  File path to new BAM file to be created.
+  <OUT_BAM>  File to new BAM file to be created or one of `-` or `stdin` to specify a stream from
+             standard output.

 Options:
   -m, --mode <MODE>                  Mode, change mode to this value, options {'ambiguous',